-FIG. 10: Performance of the MR_Net regression of a neutron star mass (top) and radius (bottom) from its stellar X-ray spectrum.
-Shown is the residual, the difference between the true and predicted values, for spectra with statistical noise corresponding to an observation time of 100ks, and for spectra without statistical noise, which demonstrates the capacity of the network.
-Nuisance parameters are fixed to their true values
+Figure 10.
+Performance of the MR\Net regression of a neutron star mass (top) and radius (bottom) from its stellar X-ray spectrum.
+Shown is the residual, the difference between the true and predicted values, for spectra with statistical noise (blue) corresponding to an observation time of 100 ks, and for spectra without statistical noise (red), which demonstrates the capacity of the network.
+Nuisance parameters are fixed to their true values.

-What is clear is that MR_Net is capable of extracting the mass and radius values of the star directly from the spectrum.
-We emphasize that the network is trained on examples, but does not benefit from the knowledge of the theoretical model used to generate these stars, while XSPEC requires precise specification of the theoretical model.
-This lack of requirement of a theoretical model opens new possibilities, such as training MR_Net to interpolate smoothly between theoretical models, by providing a mixed or parameterized training set.
+does not benefit from the knowledge of the theoretical model used to generate these stars, while XSPEC requires precise specification of the theoretical model.
+This lack of requirement of a theoretical model opens new possibilities, such as training MR\Net to interpolate smoothly between theoretical models by providing a mixed or parameterized training set.